 The Big Five are the five African species most sought after by travellers on an African safari.
 They are lions, leopards, elephants, rhinos, and buffalo.

-Although you won't see the Big Five in Uganda, all of our tours take in neighbouring countries such as Kenya and Tanzania.
+Although you won't see the Big Five in Uganda, most of our tours take in neighbouring countries such as Kenya and Tanzania.
 There are included wildlife safaris in national parks such as the Serengeti and the Masai Mara, which are both home to the Big Five.